Undergraduate Theater BA

-For U.S. Citizens and Permanent Residents interested in receiving financial aid in the 2017-2018 academic year, note that the Fellowship Application and Financial Aid Application (FAFSA) deadline for UCLA is March 2, 2017.
+For U.S. Citizens and Permanent Residents interested in receiving financial aid in the 2017-2018 academic year, note that the Free Application for Federal Student Aid (FAFSA) deadline for UCLA is March 2, 2017.
 Applicants must complete the FAFSA by this date if they want to be eligible for all awards, work-study, and fellowships that UCLA offers.

 For Prospective Students: